 For initial select specialty prescriptions, participants and their physicians will be required to use preferred specialty drugs before non-preferred products are accessible.
 This program is intended to provide participants with coverage that is most effective, both on a treatment and financial basis.
-Prescription therapies (conditions) subject to the specialty step therapy program are noted below and may be subject to change:
+Prescription therapies (conditions) subject to the specialty step therapy program may be subject to change.